inside-the-div/javascript-project-speed-calculator/Readme.md

 <h1>JavaScript Simple Project With Souce Code - Speed Calculator</h1>
-<p>A JavaScript speed calculator is a type of speed calculator that converts the speed in km/h to a fraction of the speed of light.
+<p>A speed calculator is a tool that calculates the speed of an object or vehicle based on the distance traveled and the time taken to cover that distance.
-This calculator takes the speed in km/h as input and then calculates the equivalent speed as a fraction of the speed of light.
 <a target="_blank" href="https://www.insidethediv.com/javascript-simple-projects-with-source-code-speed-calculator"><b>Read more</b></a>
 </p>